superlinked/VectorHub/docs/articles/ecomm-recys.md

 - **Events schema** and **Effects** to modify vectors
 - **query time weights** - to define how you want the data to be treated when you run the query, letting you optimize and scale without re-embedding the whole dataset (latency).

-By embedding the sparse user-specific data we have - the user's initial product preference - we can handle the cold start problem.
-As user behavior accrues, we can *hyper*-personalize recommendations by embedding this event data, creating a feedback loop that lets you update vectors with user preferences in real time.
+By embedding our initially sparse user-specific data (the user's initial product preference), we can handle the cold start problem.
+As user behavior accrues, we can go much further, *hyper*-personalizing recommendations by embedding this event data, creating a feedback loop that lets you update vectors with user preferences in real time.
+In addition, Superlinked's query time weights let you fine-tune your retrieval results bias results to match specific user preferences.

 Let's get started.